What Is a Survey?

 - Design and pre-test questionnaires: Designing the questionnaire carefully and then pre-testing it before fielding it to your entire sample is crucial to getting data that are valid and reliable.
 For example, careful questionnaire design and pre-testing can help reduce the chance that respondents may interpret the meaning of questions differently.
 Future posts in this series will tackle these important steps in much greater detail.

 - Select a representative sample: Selecting a representative sample from your sampling frame is also important for collecting valid and reliable data about the population of interest.
 For example, if you are sampling from a large database of customer email addresses and only wanted one response per household, you might want to cross-check each email address against mailing addresses and remove duplicates to avoid some households having a greater probability of selection.
 Then you would likely draw a random sample from the remaining list of email addresses.

 - Recruit and measure the sample respondents: This simply refers to the process of sending the survey out for data collection.
 Here it is key to put substantial effort into getting responses from everyone in the sample, this will determine the response rate of the survey.

 - Code and edit the unadjusted data and the conduct post hoc data adjustments: Coding and adjusting the data is often necessary, particularly if open-ended questions were asked or if certain branched variables need to be combined.
 This is also when the data are often weighted to match known population parameters.

-In future weeks we’ll cover the remaining items, including data analysis and interpretation.
-Of course these steps are also far from trivial and in future weeks this series will also address some common issues that people run into when analyzing and interpreting survey data.
+Check out our additional articles where we’ll cover the remaining items, including data analysis and interpretation, some common issues that people run into when analyzing and interpreting survey data.